JeffreyWerth/AWS-Architecture-Model-Repository/SysML Lessons/3_Use Case Diagrams.md

 ![Use Case Actors](https://github.com/kentmichae/AWS-Architecture-Model-Repository/blob/main/SysML%20Lessons/Lesson%20Views%20and%20SVGs/AWS%20Use%20Case%20Lesson%20-%20Use%20Case%20Actors.svg)
 ### Use Cases or Actions

 Actions are represent the goals that a system will support, depicted by an oval with the Use Case name inside.
-Name should consist of a verb and a noun that descirbe the functionality of the system (e.g. Deploy Static Website, Deploy Website, Log Web Traffic and Create a bucket)
+Name should consist of a verb and a noun that describe the functionality of the system (e.g. Deploy Static Website, Deploy Website, Log Web Traffic and Create a bucket)

 ![Use Cases Actions](https://github.com/kentmichae/AWS-Architecture-Model-Repository/blob/main/SysML%20Lessons/Lesson%20Views%20and%20SVGs/AWS%20Use%20Case%20Lesson%20-%20Use%20Case%20Actions.svg)
 ### Relationships